-See "Pass/Fail Courses" in the Course Description section.
+\See "Pass/Fail Courses" in the Course Description section.

-Because of the nature of the nine-point system, there can be no uniform university-wide conversion scale.
+Because of the nature of the Alpha 4.00 system, there can be no uniform university-wide conversion scale.
 The relationship between raw scores and the resultant grade will depend on the nature of the course, and the instructor's assessment of the level of this class compared to similar classes that he/she has taught.
-An instructor may provide students with his/her own conversion scale that he/she has found useful as a guideline for distributing grades over the nine-point scale.
+An instructor may provide students with his/her own conversion scale that he/she has found useful as a guideline for distributing grades over the Alpha 4.00 scale.